CandidContributions/CanConUmbrackathon-2022/README.md

 # Hacktoberfest Umbrackathon - Oct 2022

-## Hullo!

-And welcome to the CanCon and friends' Hacktoberfest Umbraco hackathon.
+Hullo and welcome to the CanCon and friends' Hacktoberfest Umbraco hackathon!

 The full schedule and sign up details are on our website: